10 First Gig Essentials For Guitarists

 We’ve covered a few really handy do’s and don’ts to keep in mind when taking the stage for the first time in a previous blog, but today we are listing the essential equipment that every gigging guitarist needs in a little more detail to stop you turning up on the day and getting that horrible sinking feeling when you realise you’ve forgotten something.

-Here’s a list of essential items you’ll need to ensure you’re gig ready – the hard part, practicing and actually nailing it on the night, is up to you.
+Here’s a list of “10 First Gig Essentials” that you’ll need to ensure you’re gig ready – the hard part, practising and actually nailing it on the night, is up to you.

 You don’t have to go out and buy a new guitar, just borrow your friend’s.
 However, I would advise getting used to it first as everything will sound and feel unfamiliar.
 A few practice runs in the rehearsal room will get your hands and ears used to playing a different guitar.